Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/creating-page.md

 * `---` separate configuration from content.
 * `/` marks the root page, which is the homepage.

-Save your Page file.
+Save your page file.

 ### Step 4: Deploy and check

 Deploy or sync your changes, and check the source code of your homepage.
-You should see the Layout file with the Page content injected into it, like this:
+You should see the layout file with the page content injected into it, like this:

 {% raw %}